 The Nori Health program is currently not regulated by CE or FDA based on the (current) intended use of the program and the associated risks involved.
 You can read more about this below.
 This page will be updated as we make changes to the content and intended use of the program.

 Nori is a computer-controlled coach, which is intended for chronically ill patients to improve their quality of life with an adapted lifestyle.
 This is done in six weeks by informing patients about healthy lifestyle choices, teaching healthy routines and being available 24/7 as a confidential mediator, using scientifically validated questionnaires.

 Non-personal and based on scientific research

 The messages that Nori currently sends are non-personal and based on existing scientific studies.
-Included questionnaire is based on IBD PROMS, a standardized questionnaire used with permission for researching outcomes.
+Included questionnaire is based on IBD CONTROL, a standardized questionnaire used with permission for researching outcomes.
 The application is a closed system, third parties (including doctors) don’t have access to any patient data.

 FDA compliance policy for low risk products